open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/basicAuthentication/index.md

 ### Authorizer Configuration

-- Following configuration controls the authorizer for OpenMetadata update the mentioned fields as per requirement.
+- This configuration controls the authorizer for OpenMetadata:

 ```yaml
 authorizerConfiguration: